 The ocean, a vast world full of mystery and wonder.
-Home to dozens of creates you can only imagine in your worst nightmare.
+Home to countless creatures you can only imagine in your worst nightmare.

 And we are not exaggerating.
 The creatures that live in and around the ocean are most of the time unknown, yet they live on the same planet as we do.

 Most of the animals in this list are things you rather won’t come across, so don’t worry, reading this post won’t do you any harm. 🙂

 Below is a list of the top 24 creepy animals in the ocean.

 Please note, these are not in a particular order as there isn’t a scale to determine creepiness and every one of these animals has unique features that make them just as undesirable to come across as the other.

 1. Japanese spider crab